n7tae/cc1200-hotspot-installer/README.md

   - `CC1200_HAT-fw` (firmware flashing optional)
   - `rpi-dashboard` (web interface)
 - Configures NGINX and PHP-FPM to serve the dashboard
-- adds a systemd service for rpi-interface
+- Adds a systemd service for rpi-interface

 ---